- Curated monthly experiences

 When Is Longan In Season

 Longan season is typically the late summer.
-In California, you can expect to find them from July to September.
-California, late summer.
+You can expect to find them from July to September in the US.

 What Does Longan Go In